 Advantage: They are highly preferable for their less computational power and effective accuracy.
 Effective in high dimensional space, good memory efficiency.

 4. Random Forest

-- It doesn’t require any big processing to process the datasets and a very easy model to build.
-Provides greater accuracy helps in solving predictive problems.
+- It doesn’t require any big processing to process the datasets and is a very easy model to build.
+In addition, it provides greater accuracy helps in solving predictive problems.

 - Works well in handling missing values and automatically detects an outlier.

 - Requires high computational cost and high memory.

 5. K- Nearest Neighbors